ORGANISATION AND PRINCIPAL ACTIVITIES

 China Unicom (Hong Kong) Limited (the “Company”) was incorporated as a limited liability company in the Hong Kong Special Administrative Region (“Hong Kong”), the People’s Republic of China (the “PRC”) on 8 February 2000.
 The principal activity of the Company is investment holding.
-The principal activities of the Company’s subsidiaries are the provision of cellular and fixed-line voice and related value-added services, broadband and other Internet-related services, information communications technology services, and business and data communications services in the PRC.
-The GSM cellular voice, WCDMA cellular voice, LTE FDD cellular voice, TD-LTE cellular voice and related value-added services are referred to as the “mobile service”.
-The services aforementioned other than the mobile service are hereinafter collectively referred to as the “fixed-line service”.
+The principal activities of the Company’s subsidiaries are the provision of voice usage, broadband and mobile data services, data and other internet application services, other value-added services, leased lines and associated services and sales of telecommunications products in the PRC.
 The Company and its subsidiaries are hereinafter referred to as the “Group”.
 The address of the Company’s registered office is 75th Floor, The Center, 99 Queen’s Road Central, Hong Kong.

 The shares of the Company were listed on The Stock Exchange of Hong Kong Limited (“SEHK”) on 22 June 2000 and the American Depositary Shares (“ADS”) of the Company were listed on the New York Stock Exchange on 21 June 2000.